mathieu-fournier/itwinjs-core/docs/ui/appui/provide-ui-items.md

 ## Provide Toolbar Items

-Use [UiItemsProvider.getToolbarItems]($appui-react) to provide additional toolbar items to the application.
+Implement [UiItemsProvider.getToolbarItems]($appui-react) to provide additional toolbar items to the application.
 Set the [ToolbarItem.layouts]($appui-react) property to specify the toolbar to which the [ToolbarItem]($appui-react) should be added.
 You can use one of [ToolbarItemUtilities]($appui-react) to create a toolbar item of specific type.

 ```tsx
 [[include:AppUI.UiItemsProvider.ToolbarItems]]